xdmushui/partner-center-sdk/develop/agreement-metadata-resources.md

 - Partner Center

-> [!NOTE]
-> The **AgreementMetaData** resource is currently supported by Partner Center in the Microsoft public cloud only.
-It is not applicable to:
+The **AgreementMetaData** resource is currently supported by Partner Center only in the *Microsoft public cloud*.
+This resource isn't applicable to:

-> - Partner Center operated by 21Vianet
+- Partner Center operated by 21Vianet
-> - Partner Center for Microsoft Cloud Germany
+- Partner Center for Microsoft Cloud Germany
-> - Partner Center for Microsoft Cloud for US Government
+- Partner Center for Microsoft Cloud for US Government

-The **AgreementMetaData** collection provides metadata about all the agreement types that partners can provide confirmation of customer acceptance.
-Currently, the **AgreementMetaData** collection only returns metadata for one agreement type, which is the Microsoft Cloud Agreement.
+The **AgreementMetaData** collection provides metadata about all the agreement types.
+Partners can use this collection to provide confirmation of customer acceptance of agreements.
+Currently, the **AgreementMetaData** collection only returns metadata for one agreement type, which is the **Microsoft Cloud Agreement**.

 ## AgreementMetaData